fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 }
 ```

-Each object returned here will need to be sized and positioned in the Layout() function:
+Each object returned here will need to be sized and positioned in the Layout() method:

 ```go
 func (r *myWidgetRenderer) Layout(s fyne.Size) {